ProjectAdam95/prework-study-guide/README.md

 ## Description

-A pre-work study guide to those starting out in the coding bootcamp.
+A pre-work study guide to those starting out in their coding journey.
 There are notes on HTML, CSS , Java and Git.

 ## Installation